carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 ::: callout
-An XML that conforms to a schema is called valid.
+An XML that conforms to a Schema is called valid.
 :::

-::: challenge
+:::::: challenge

 ### Exercise